elmorenox/Deploy_Jenkins_Server-EBS_Application/README.md

 ssh-keygen
 ```

-- Open the generated id_rsa.pub key and copy the key.
+- Open the generated id_rsa.pub key and copy the key
 - Navigate to ~./ssh/ in your EC2 instance
 - Open the authorized_keys file
 - Append your public key